-Established in 1968, METRO'S mission is to provide easy-to-use, convenient transportation for residents while protecting the environment and building better communities.
+Established in 1968, METRO'S mission is to provide environmentally sustainable transportation to Santa Cruz County.
 METRO directly operates county-wide, fixed-route and Highway 17 commuter service, with connections to Santa Clara County and Monterey Salinas Transit at our Watsonville Transit Center.
 The agency also operates ParaCruz paratransit service.
 Today METRO operates a fleet of 94 buses on at least 24 fixed routes and 32 paratransit vehicles.